PBR vs PBU Metal Roofing Panels — Which One Do You Need?

 Both PBR and PBU panels in 26-gauge perform similarly in hail events.
 If hail resistance is a specific concern, the gauge of steel matters more than the fastener style — ask us about upgrading to 26-gauge on your project.

-Tell us what you’re building.
+Tell us about

 By submitting you consent to be contacted by phone, text, or email.